OddBallYT/ms_Obsidian.Projects/202 - Avarus/03 - World/Dungeons/lv1 Shimmering Caverns.md

 		* The pedestal has an engraving on its side depicting a figure planting a seed, being watched by a figure with a halo
 		* Drinking the water grants darkvision for 10 minutes

-*The riddle.*  'What falls, but does not break, and what breaks but does not fall?'
+*The puzzle.*  To piece together the story based on the images found on the pedestals and play their respective music notes on the centre pedestal.
-*The answer.* To play the notes C-A-E-G in that order on the centre pedestal *The result.* When both crystals are lit, the door opens.
-Read the following:
+*The answer.* To play the notes C-A-E-G in that order on the centre pedestal *The result.* After playing the notes in the correct sequence, read the following:
+> [!recite|bg-green] ‎
+> The pedestals shift and begin to slowly spin, the sound of stone against stone echoing in the atrium.

 *The consequence.* The water in the pools begins to churn, and the pools release a small swarm of 1d4+2 [[Quiphle|quiphles]] flying, glowing piranha-like creatures (use stats for **Quippers**) to attack the players.